mglerner/IntroToBiophysics/README.md

   know some physics as background, and we will need to discuss rates of change.
-To be clear about the mathematical level here, we will spend most of our time using beautiful formulas to understand nature; later Physics classes will give you a chance to look deeply and carefully at the detailed derivations of those formulas.
+To be clear about the mathematical level here, we will spend most of our time using beautiful formulas to understand nature; later physics classes will give you a chance to look deeply and carefully at the detailed derivations of those formulas.
-  Students who have taken (non-Calculus based) Physics 120 and a calculus class (in high school or college) need the consent of the instructor.
+  Students who have taken (non-Calculus based) physics 120 and a calculus class (in high school or college) need the consent of the instructor.